axelchalon/axelchalon.github.io/0-book-review/_posts/2025-03-10-aidan-lyon-psychedelic-experience-revealing-mind-summary.md

 ^
 - One-sentence paper summary: "Wenk-Sormat 2005 found that 20 minutes of focused-attention meditation reduced habitual responding as measured by performance on the Stroop task and an atypical-word-production task."
 ^
-* **A definition should be: simple, precise, faithful to the original concept, and theoretically fruitful**(criterions for an explication, Carnap 1951)
+* **A definition should be: simple, precise, faithful to the original concept, and theoretically fruitful** (criteria for an explication, Carnap 1951)